Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: CONCLUSION

 \section{CONCLUSION}

 We have investigated the properties of 142 galaxies both detected in X-ray and 70\micron\ in the COSMOS field.
 X-ray data are obtained from both XMM and Chandra point source catalogs, and 70\micron\ photometry is drawn from Spitzer-MIPS 70\micron\ point source catalog.
-We classified our sample into three distinct subsamples according to their respective total infrared luminosity ($L_{\rm IR}$): \sfgs\ (\lirsf), luminous infrared galaxies (\li s, \lirli), and ultra-luminous infrared galaxies (\ul s, \lirul), with median redshifts of z$\sim 0.168$, $0.518$ and $1.268$, respectively.
-The major conclusions for this study are as follows: \begin{enumerate} \item We applied two methods to determine which mechanism dominates the SED, star formation or AGN: \\ {\it i)} Using Spitzer-IRAC colors, we have shown that the majority of our sample is dominated by AGN.
-Although the higher AGN fraction accompanies with higher total infrared luminosity ($L_{\rm IR}$), the presence of PAH emission lines related to star formation could disturb AGN identification. \\ {\it ii)} Using the relation between hard X-ray (2-10keV) and total infrared luminosity $L_{\rm IR}$ (8-1000\micron\ ), we found that our samples are dominated by AGN, with property comparable to AGN detected SMGs.
+We classify our sample into three distinct subsamples according to their respective total infrared luminosity ($L_{\rm IR}$): \sfgs\ (\lirsf), luminous infrared galaxies (\li s, \lirli), and ultra-luminous infrared galaxies (\ul s, \lirul), with median redshifts of z$\sim 0.168$, $0.518$ and $1.268$, respectively.
+The major conclusions of this study are as follows: \begin{enumerate} \item We apply two methods to determine the physical mechanism shaping the SED of our objects, star formation or AGN: \\ {\it a)} Using Spitzer-IRAC colours, we have shown that the majority (63\%) of our sample are classified as AGN.
+The AGN fraction is seen to increase with increasing total infrared luminosity ($L_{\rm IR}$). {\it b)} Using the relation between absorption corrected rest-frame hard X-ray luminosity $L_{\rm X}$ (2-10keV) and total infrared luminosity $L_{\rm IR}$ (8-1000$\micron$), we find that \smx galaxies have higher AGN activity relative to star formation.

-\item We provided evidences for additional X-ray obscuration in X-ray detected 70\micron\ galaxies, in agreement with current AGN/starburst co-evolution model \citep{Hopkins2008}.
-A K-S test on the modified HR between \smx\ galaxies and whole X-ray samples rejected the assumption of them to be originated from the same population within 99\%\ confidence level, supporting the idea that the excess of X-ray absorption does not come from the AGN dusty torus obscuration, but probably from additional diffuse obscuration generated by the star formation in the galaxy.
+\item Investigating the X-ray HR of our sample, we provide evidences for additional X-ray absorption in the \smx galaxies compared to typical X-ray selected AGN samples, in agreement with the predictions of current AGN/starburst co-evolution models \citep{Hopkins2008}.
+The K-S tests on the HR distributions show that the probability for \smx galaxies and X-ray selected sample to be drawn from the same population is less than 0.3\%.
+The presence of more X-ray absorption suggests an additional process not accounted for in the conventional AGN unified model scheme.

-\item We estimated the dust temperature of our 70\micron\ galaxy samples by fitting their far-infrared photometries with fixed emissivity models.
-Despite the presence of a warm dust component, the cold dust shows a similar temperature in host galaxy with and without AGN, indicating that the longer wavelengths are still dominated by star formation.
-This evidence conflicts with a scenario where radiative feedback from the AGN truncates the star formation in the host galaxy. \end{enumerate}
+\item We find that there is no difference between \smx galaxies and 70$\micron$ galaxies in the observed far-infrared colour log($F_{70\micron}/F_{160\micron}$), suggesting the mechanism of far-infrared emission in galaxies could be mainly due to star formation disregarding the presence of AGNs.